ImSatyamK/web-notes/Readme.md

-# WEB NOTES – Simple URL Saver Chrome Extension
+# WEB NOTES – Simple URL & Notes Saver Chrome Extension

-WEB NOTES is a lightweight Chrome extension that allows users to save URLs for later viewing.
+WEB NOTES is a lightweight Chrome extension that allows users to save URLs and Notes for later viewing.
 You can manually enter links, store them locally, and open them anytime in a new tab.

 ---

 ## 🚀 Features

-- Save URLs manually
+- Save URLs & Notes manually
 - Save using Enter key
 - Persistent storage using `localStorage`
 - View saved links instantly